Rosidvas/245_Protoype/README.md

 # 245_Protoype
 Prototype game weapon for LB245.
-This prototype is based on the flamethrower where the player has the ability to jump mid air with airblasts in exchange emmiting zero damage to enemies.
+This prototype is based on the flamethrower where the player has the ability to jump mid air with airblasts in exchange of emmiting zero damage to enemies.

 ## Requirements
 | Number  | Description |